avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 ## Abstract

 This proposal introduces continuous staking for validators on the Avalanche P-Chain.
-Validators can stake their tokens continuously, allowing their stake to compound over time.
+Validators can stake their tokens continuously, allowing their stake to compound over time, accruing rewards once per specified cycle.

 ## Motivation